oridanus/rTorrent-TV-series-organizer/README.md

 system.method.set_key = event.download.finished,mycommand, "execute = /usr/bin/python, /home/osmc/organizer/copy-episode.py, $d.get_base_path=, /mnt/500g/TV-Series"
 ```
   * 1st argument = the directory that just finished downloading.
-  * 2nd argument = the destination TV series root directory, that Kodi knows.
+  * 2nd argument = the destination TV series root directory, this one is configured in Kodi as the TV shows dir.
-  * The script parses the file name and copies it to the appropriate series directory. it scans for mkv files in the downloaded directory.
+  * The script parses the file name and copies it to the appropriate TV show directory.
+  * * TV Shows                  <<Source folder, Content: TV shows>>
+   |----TV Show 1
+   |       |----Season #
+   |            |--Files

+  * It scans for mkv files in the downloaded directory.
+  * After copying - it updates the Kodi's library, so you can just click and watch your show!